 The Bachelor of Arts in Media Studies firmly grounded in the liberal arts, is designed for students who want to gain a broad understanding of the roles of media in society and prepare for careers in the media.
 For students who wish to continue on, the graduate M.A. program complements the B.A. and prepares students for professional management or leadership positions in mass communication or for further graduate work in the discipline and related disciplines.

-The Bachelor of Arts in Journalism is designed for students seeking print, broadcast and digital broadcast news careers in Maine and nationwide.
-The journalism program offers students strong oral and written expression skills, a firm grasp of public affairs, and a broad foundation in the liberal arts.
-The program also encourages media literacy and productive relations with a variety of media institutions.
-For those interested in pursuing higher education, the major also prepares students for graduate study in related communication fields, law, the humanities and the social sciences.
+The Bachelor of Arts in Journalism is designed for students seeking contemporary news careers.
+These could be in multimedia, TV/Radio, digital/online, or print.
+The journalism program offers students a strong foundation in skills relevant to today’s digitally-mediated newsrooms and audiences, along with an informed appreciation of public affairs, and a firm grasp of media history that informs the present.
+These objectives draw upon the inclusive knowledge architecture of the liberal arts.
+The program encourages and supports student learning through mandatory internships with established media outlets and a variety of other interactions with professional media institutions.
+For those interested in pursuing higher education, the major also prepares students for graduate study in related communication fields, law, the humanities, and the social sciences.

 Lambda Pi Eta

 Phone: US: +1 312 626 6799 or +1 646 876 9923

 Each year, the department awards several undergraduate awards recognizing outstanding students in Communication, Journalism and Media Studies.
 Click here to see a description of the awards and lists of past student winners.